Green Party of Aotearoa New Zealand: 2022 local elections

-During the 2022 New Zealand local elections, ten Green candidates were elected to local government positions.
+During the 2022 New Zealand local elections, ten Green branded candidates were elected to local government positions.
 Though Aaron Hawkins was defeated in his bid to be re-elected as Mayor of Dunedin, the Green-endorsed Tory Whanau was elected as Mayor of Wellington.

-Green councillor Tamata Paul was elected to the Wellington City Council (WCC) and became the chair of its new environment and infrastructure committee.
+Green councillor Tamatha Paul was elected to the Wellington City Council (WCC) and became the chair of its new environment and infrastructure committee.
 In addition, Laurie Foon and Nīkau Wi Neera were elected to the WCC's Southern General Ward and Te Whanganui-a-Tara Māori ward.

 In addition, Yadana Saw, Thomas Nash, and Quentin Duthie were elected on the Green Party ticket to the Greater Wellington Regional Council.

 Green councillor Brent Barrett was re-elected for a third term on the Palmerston North City Council (PNCC).
 In addition, Kaydee Zabelin was elected to the PNCC on the Green ticket.

 In Otago, Marie Laufiso was elected to the Dunedin City Council as a councillor.
 In addition, Alan Somerville was elected to the Dunedin Regional Constituency of the Otago Regional Council.
+In July 2024, Laufiso resigned from the party over the ousting of Tana, becoming an independent city councillor.

+2024 Wellington by-election

+In February 2024, Green Party candidate Georgie Rogers was elected to the Pukehīnau/Lambton General Ward in the Wellington City Council.
+The ward had been vacated by Tamatha Paul, who had been elected to Parliament as a Green MP during the 2023 New Zealand general election.

 Structure

-Three-petal structure

-The Green Party has three leadership "petals" – bodies of equal standing in the Party.
-These are the executive, caucus and the policy committee.

-Te Roopu Pounamu

-Te Roopu Pounamu ("TRP"), the party’s Māori network, is widely considered an informal fourth petal and is often given equal weighting by party members.
-Their Kaiwhakahaere (co-convenors) are equally often considered informal members of the parties Leadership Group.
+The party adopted a new constitution in 2022, named Te Waka Framework.
+This is a te tiriti-based structure that is derived from the party's charter and commitment to Te Tiriti o Waitangi.
+The framework contains four sections: Te Waka, Ngā Haumi, Te Hāpai, and Ngā Tumu, and is based on the journey of a waka.